Self study for the BCS Certificate in Modelling Business Processes

 Module 4 – Documenting Tasks

-Having identified the component tasks of a process and their relationships within that process, we consider ways of documenting the detail of the tasks in terms of their steps.
-We also look at how to document business rules.
+Having identified the component tasks of a process and their relationships within that process, this session describes ways of documenting the detail of the tasks in terms of their steps.
+We also look at some ways of documenting business rules.

 Module 5 – Evaluating and Improving Business Processes

 This session explains how to measure the performance of processes and their tasks.